andreg/code-style/php.instructions.md

   PHP and Laravel Standards
   - Leverage PHP 8.3+ features when appropriate (e.g., typed properties, match expressions).
-  - Adhere to PSR-12 coding standards for consistent code style.
+  - Adhere to PSR-12 coding standards for consistent code style, but put curly brackets on the same line as the control structure, function declaration, class methods declaration, and class declaration.
   - Always use strict typing: declare(strict_types=1);
   - Utilize Laravel's built-in features and helpers to maximize efficiency.
   - Follow Laravel's directory structure and file naming conventions.